brianle125/sfu-upass/README.md

 A utility script for an SFU student to automatically renew their monthly TransLink U-Pass, updated to accommodate SFU's MFA requirements.
 Written with the Selenium framework, which makes this slower than the original script that uses the requests API.

+Currently limited to chromedriver.
+I plan to implement other toggleable browsers in the future.

 ## Instructions
 Note: This will require the user to have their MFA code ready for manual input.
 ### 1. Update the config.json file with your SFU username and password.